AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/templates/view-template-list-as-another-user.md

    >[!NOTE]
    >
-   >You can also use filters or the search function along with View As to view what is most relevant to you.
+   >You can also use filters or the search function along with [!UICONTROL View As] to view what is most relevant to you.